 Course provides pre-service teachers with an understanding of how students learn in educational contexts.
 Learning theories reviewed, & learning strategies to enhance learning and prevent/manage behaviors are introduced and applied in direct interaction with a learner.
-24 hr field component req.

 P: adm to teacher educ or candidate and conc enrl Educ 290.